cardistack/cardano-nodes-docker/README.md

     ![image](https://user-images.githubusercontent.com/83215574/120379216-599c1f00-c317-11eb-8d6a-1d039c1c19ef.png)

        - after blockchain is synced, change into the nodekeys directory and create the necessary keys for a block producer paying attention to the naming.

        - [How to create stakepool keys etc](https://docs.cardano.org/projects/cardano-node/en/latest/stake-pool-operations/keys_and_addresses.html)

-       - once you have the keys, you can the shutdown the nodes and update the docker-compose.yml file by setting the nvironmental variable                                CARDANO_BLOCK_PRODUCER=true. start the nodes as before
+       - once you have the keys, you can then shutdown the nodes and update the docker-compose.yml file by setting the environmental variable                                CARDANO_BLOCK_PRODUCER=true. start the nodes as before.

 ### Cool Down
 - Stopping the nodes.

-       -  docker-compose down ( This will remove the containes and networks but not delete the docker volumes)
+       -  docker-compose down ( This will remove the containers and networks but not delete the docker volumes)

      ![image](https://user-images.githubusercontent.com/83215574/120378926-f7431e80-c316-11eb-8c9c-635caea95633.png)

        - you can now stop and start the nodes when you want.
        -
-       - you can delete the volumes.
-Not this will clear all blockchain download and volumes will get recreated once you start the compose files.
+       - you can also permanentlydelete the volumes.
+Note: this will clear all blockchain download and volumes will get recreated once you start the compose                files.

          - docker volume rm  (and volume name) . the  volume names are defined in the yaml file.
          - volumes: